-The optimized NLDMOS, combined with a thick copper layer, allows highly-efficient Power Added Efficiency (PAE) and gain for Power Amplifiers, with as much as a 10% improvement versus conventional solutions.
+The optimized NLDMOS, combined with a thick copper layer, allows highly efficient Power Amplifiers, with as much as a 10% improvement versus conventional solutions.

-Finally, the H9SOI_FEM process enables very-high-performance LNAs, capable of sustaining an outstanding ultra-low noise figure (0.2 dB for GO1 NMOS) with a threshold frequency that permits 5GHz designs with a safety margin.
+Finally, the H9SOI FEM process enables very-high-performance LNAs, capable of sustaining an outstanding ultra-low noise figure (0.1 dB for GO1 NMOS) with a threshold frequency that permits 5GHz designs with a safety margin.

 H9SOI FEM manufacturing benefits